clo4/datapacks/afk/README.md

 another player manually, functions registered to `afk:away` and `afk:back` should be idempotent (state changes due to being called repeatedly should result in the same output state).

----

-### Function tags

-#### `#afk:away`

-- Called as the player that has gone AFK.
-- This is guaranteed to happen after the player has been tagged as `afk` and their `afk.ticks` has reached the configured threshold.
-- This is not guaranteed to be executed only once per player before `afk:back` is executed.
-Functions registered to this function tag should be idempotent.

-#### `#afk:back`

-- Called as the player that has stopped being AFK.
-- This is guaranteed to happen after the `afk` tag has been removed and before their `afk.ticks` has been set to 0.
-- This is not guaranteed to be executed only once per player after `afk:away` is executed.
-Functions registered to this function tag should be idempotent.